 Laura Jennings

-Prior to joining D Young & Co, I completed my doctoral research in medicinal chemistry at the University of Oxford.
+Prior to joining D Young & Co, I completed my doctoral research in medicinal chemistry at the University of Oxford, with the Systems Approaches to Biomedical Science Industrial Doctorate Centre.
 My research focused on the development of small molecule ligands for epigenetic targets.
-I have also conducted work in relation to induced pluripotent stem cells, development of ligands to target G-protein coupled receptors, and the synthesis of fluorinated carbohydrates.
+I also conducted research in relation to induced pluripotent stem cells, and the synthesis of fluorinated carbohydrates, at the University of Oxford, and development of ligands to target G-protein coupled receptors, at the Institute of Cancer Research.

 Qualifikationen